sirosen/globus-sdk-python/RELEASING.md

 - Decide on the new version number and create a branch;
    `git checkout -b release-$SDK_VERSION`

-- Update the version in `src/globus_sdk/version.py`
+- Update the version in `pyproject.toml`

 - Update metadata and changelog, then verify changes in `changelog.rst`